 If your cloth diaper comes out of the washer with a stain from meconium, it will be light.
 To remove it, dry the diaper in direct sunlight.
 I know it sounds hokey, but it really works.

 Is There Anything I Can Do to Prevent Meconium Stains?

 If you’re worried about staining and not being able to sun your diapers (hey, I am Canadian, I totally understand; it gets dark here at 4:30 p.m. some days!) disposable liners or fleece liners may be the peace of mind you’re looking for.

 Disposable liners like these, will not completely block the meconium from seeping through onto the inside of the diaper, but they’ll let you dump the worst of it into the trash without much fuss.

-Fleece liners, like these (or ones you make your self with a pair of scissors and a yard of fleece fabric from the fabric store) will keep the meconium from touching the diaper, and will give baby a nice soft, stay-dry feeling on the bum.
-The meconium may stain the fleece of course, but that’s less of a heartbreak than stains on your expensive diapers, if any staining happens at all.
+Fleece cloth diaper liners, will keep the meconium from touching the diaper and will give baby a nice soft, stay-dry feeling on the bum.
+The meconium may stain the fleece of course, but that’s less heartbreaking than stains on your expensive diapers, if any staining happens at all.

 While newborn poops dissolve easily in your washing machine, they are still thick, sticky messes.
 Meconium can be a bit difficult to get off baby’s bum, especially since you won’t want to rub that cute, tiny tush too firmly.
-The common advice is to put some olive oil, coconut oil or almond oil on baby’s bottom before the first meconium poop and after each change.
-The oil keeps the next poo from sticking to the skin, making clean up much easier.
+The common advice is to put some olive oil, coconut oil or almond oil on your baby’s bottom before the first meconium poop and after each change.
+The oil keeps the next poo from sticking to the skin, making clean-up much easier.
 This is good advice, and all of these oils will not harm your cloth diapers.

-If you want to do this, just wipe any meconium/poop off first with water and a wash cloth or wipe.
-Then follow with oil as a barrier protection on baby’s bum.
+If you want to do this, just wipe any meconium/poop off first with water and a washcloth or wipe.
+Then follow with oil as barrier protection cream on baby’s bum.